mattcroat/joy-of-code/posts/svelte-attachments-explained/svelte-attachments-explained.md

 <div bind:this={box} class="box"></div>
 ```

-Using `$effect` isn't the same as `onMount` even if they look similar.
+The `$effect` rune isn't a replacement for `onMount` even if they look similar.
 Effects and their cleanup function rerun each time the value updates.
 This is just so you know what methods are available to you.

 To be honest, I use `$effect` most of the time, because I know how it works.

 ## Svelte Actions (Element-Level Lifecycle Functions)

 If `onMount` is a component-level lifecycle function, then a [Svelte action](https://joyofcode.xyz/svelte-actions-guide) is an element-level lifecycle function.

 A Svelte action is a normal JavaScript function that runs when the element is created.
 It only works when you use it with the `use:` directive.
-For example, `use:to={options}` would call the `to` function with the `element` as the first argument, and the `options` as the second argument.

 Here's the same GSAP example using a Svelte action: